 In July, the Washington Post reported that Corporate America is hoarding a record $1.8 trillion in cash while it waits for profit-making opportunities.
 At the same time, record numbers of American children are being prescribed toxic psychiatric drugs at earlier ages.
 These two facts are connected.

-The corporate class stole its trillions by exploiting workers at home and abroad – paying us less than our labor is worth – and by laying off workers and squeezing the rest to work a lot harder for much less.
+The corporate class steal trillions by exploiting workers at home and abroad, paying them less than their labor is worth, and by laying off workers and squeezing the rest to work harder and longer for less.

 They also steal from our children.

-Exploitation and deprivation cause parents to be distressed, depressed, angry, anxious and overwhelmed.
+Exploitation and deprivation cause parents to be distressed, discouraged, anxious, overwhelmed, and angry.

 An estimated 15 million American children (one in five) live with an adult who suffered a major depression in the previous year.
 A report from the Urban Institute found that 7 percent of all 9-month-old infants live with severely depressed mothers, and 41 percent of 9-month-old infants live with mothers who suffer some form of depression.
 These rates are higher among mothers living in poverty, who are also more likely to suffer domestic violence.